Shriners Hospital for Children (Houston): Closing

 In January 2020 it was announced that Shriners Hospital for Children in Houston would be closing their facility and transferring staff and programs to their sister hospital, Shriners Hospital for Burned Children, in Galveston.
 The merger was expected to be completed by the 4th Quarter of 2020 with the closing of the Houston Hospital occurring in early 2021.
-After the merger the Shriners Hospital for Burned Children -- Galveston would be renamed Shriner's Hospital - Texas, to reflect the expanded programs and services.
+After the merger the Shriners Hospital for Burned Children -- Galveston would be renamed Shriners Hospitals for Children - Texas, to reflect the expanded programs and services.